Health and Safety

 - Keep fire escape routes and exit doors clear at all times.
 If you find an escape route obstructed, please get it cleared as quickly as possible and feel free to recruit any other members to help you.
 Ensure the path down the central workshop to the doors at either end is kept clear.

 In case of emergency please dial 999.
-There is a landline telephone usually in the Main Space, and a second handset in the Office.
+There is a landline telephone in the Main Space, near the electronics bench and a second handset next to the back door.

 In case of fire